GitHub-Sofyan/academic-personal-1/content/projectDA/PerceptualPhem/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "In this project, I investigated a classic phenomenon from experimental psychology called the Stroop Effect.."
+summary = "In this project, I investigated a classic phenomenon from experimental psychology called the Stroop Effect."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`